by Santorini Dave • Updated: December 6, 2018

 Staying in Old Market (aka City Center)

 The northern half of the Old Market area has a relaxed vibe with a cafes and boutique shops, much like the neighboring French Quarter.
 But the southern half of the Old Market area is the busiest spot in town, especially at night.
 Pub Street is here, the raucous home to bars, clubs, and restaurants.
-You’ll also fine three night markets: the Angkor Night Market, the Old Market, and the Siem Reap Night Market, all of which sprawl out for several blocks in every direction.
+You’ll also find two night markets: the Angkor Night Market, and the Old Market, both of which sprawl out for several blocks in every direction.
 The hawker stalls here are the best spots to find cheap and delicious food, especially near Street 9.
 There are usually several little plastic kids’ tables near the hawker stalls where people sit to eat.
 The downtown area is small, so the markets blend into Pub Street and each other, with only a couple of blocks left out of the action.
 From the main market area, in the southern part of the neighborhood, you’ll find three bridges over the Siem Reap River that connect to the Wat Damnak neighborhood.
 Walk across to find the Art Centre Night Market.
 Follow the river north to reach Kings Road Angkor, an upscale and slightly sterile market with fine, sit-down restaurants and artisanal crafts.
 Make this trip any night after 7:00, and you’ll catch a live band along the way, rocking out on the outdoor stage at the Hard Rock Café.
 Tuk tuks are everywhere, so finding your way back to the hotel is never an issue, though late night travel may cost an extra $1 or so.

 Best Hotel in the Old Market Area